-Production value for the metals & mining activities associated with these facilities <Not Applicable>
+Production value for the metals & mining activities associated with these facilities

-% company's annual electricity generation that could be affected by these facilities <Not Applicable>
+% company's annual electricity generation that could be affected by these facilities

-% company's global oil & gas production volume that could be affected by these facilities <Not Applicable>
+% company's global oil & gas production volume that could be affected by these facilities

-Data has been aggregated for 7 hotels in Monterrey, Chihuahua, Juarez and surrounding area.
+Data has been aggregated for 10 hotels in Monterrey, Chihuahua, Juarez and surrounding area.
 All hotels have 100% municipal water supply, with an average basin risk of 3.6 (medium-high risk).
-All hotels are franchised and are owned and operated by third-parties.
+All hotels are franchised and are owned and operated by third parties.
 While these facilities represent less than 1% of Hilton's operations and global revenues, attention to water stewardship is important to Hilton's operations, reputation and business expansion in Mexico.

+Mexico Panuco

+CDF

-Country/Region Mexico River basin Panuco Number of facilities exposed to water risk 10 % company-wide facilities this represents Less than 1% Production value for the metals & mining activities associated with these facilities <Not Applicable> % company's annual electricity generation that could be affected by these facilities <Not Applicable>
+Production value for the metals & mining activities associated with these facilities

+% company's annual electricity generation that could be affected by these facilities

+% company's global oil & gas production volume that could be affected by these facilities

-Data has been aggregated for 10 hotels in Mexico City and surrounding area.
+Data has been aggregated for 9 hotels in Mexico City and surrounding area.
 All hotels have 100% municipal water supply, with an average basin risk of 3.7 (medium-high risk).
-Five hotels are managed by Hilton and five hotels are franchised.
+Five hotels are managed by Hilton and four hotels are franchised.
 While these facilities represent less than 1% of Hilton's operations and global revenues, attention to water stewardship is important to Hilton's operations, reputation and business expansion in Mexico.